tanagra.js 1.0.6

 Shaka, When the Walls Fell

-A simple, lightweight node.js serialization library supporting ES6 classes (including Maps).
-Currently serializes to both JSON and Google Protobuf formats.
+A simple, lightweight node.js serialization library supporting ES6 classes (including Map, Buffer and Uint8Array).
+Serializes to JSON by default, but can be extended to support other formats.

 Overview

 The tanagra.js project aims to provide javascript developers with the ability to serialize complex, nested classes into a format which can be transmitted over a network or stored in a datastore such as redis.
 The deserialized objects contain all the data and functions of the original classes, allowing them to be used in code as the originals were.
-The library requires only standard Javascript (currently tested with ES6 and node.js), with no dependency on experimental features, Babel transpiling or TypeScript.
+The library requires only standard Javascript (currently tested with ES6 and node.js), with no dependency on experimental features or Babel transpiling.

 Project structure